Umbra999/VRC-UdonBlocker/README.md

 # VRC-AntiFBTHeaven
-Prevents FBT Heaven Moderation System and allows you to use the Admin tools [NO EAC BYPASS NEEDED]
+Prevents FBT Heaven Moderation System and allows you to use the Admin tools [NO EAC BYPASS NEEDED] This tool is ALLOWED by VRChat and you won't get banned for it!

 This is a simple tool that blocking Azuki's FBT moderation lists, without the list the Moderation system is losing its power